QuickyFinger/Exploring-the-Loss-in-Medical-CT-Image-Segmentation-with-UNet/README.md

-# Unet-for-CT-Segementation
-Build a CT Segementation Project
+# Explore the Hausdorff Loss in Medical CT Image Segmentation with UNet